-We have developed a manufacturing process that utilizes state of the art industrial methods for the manufacture of our product candidates.
-This process is designed to comply with current Good Manufacturing, or cGMP, to be scalable to meet our clinical study needs, and to fulfill the requirements of regulators for human studies.
+We have developed a manufacturing process that utilizes state of the art industrial methods for the manufacturing of our product candidates.
+This process is designed to comply with current Good Manufacturing Practice, or cGMP, with the appropriate scale to meet our clinical study needs, and to fulfill the requirements of regulators for human studies.
 We currently operate a manufacturing model that combines an in-house process development and manufacturing suite with the flexibility to outsource to third-party manufacturing organizations when needed.
-As such, for BX001, we have engaged a vendor to provide purified active ingredients (phage) and established in house capabilities for formulation and fill-finish of our product candidates for clinical testing.
-For BX002, we have also engaged an additional third-party provider to supplement our in-house process development activities.
-We have selected these organizations based on their experience, capability, capacity and regulatory status.
+As such, for BX004 we have engaged an additional third-party provider to supplement our inhouse process development activities.
+We have selected this organization based on its experience, capability, capacity and regulatory status.
 Projects are managed by a specialist team of our internal staff, who assure compliance with the technical aspects and regulatory requirements of the manufacturing process.

 We maintain service agreements with multiple manufacturers.
-These service agreements generally are short-term in nature and capable of being extended or renewed.
+These service agreements generally are short-term in nature and can be extended or renewed.
 The production amounts identified in our current service agreements are sufficient to support our current clinical study needs.

-We currently operate our own 550 square foot manufacturing facility at our headquarters in Ness Ziona, Israel.
-During the second quarter of 2021, we are planning to move into a new 6,500 square foot manufacturing facility at our new headquarters, which will also be based in Ness Ziona, Israel.
-This facility has been designed with the capacity to produce clinical quantities of our product candidates required for future early-stage clinical development.
-The new facility will consist of two suites for drug substance phage production/development as well as formulation and final drug product production rooms to support topical, oral, inhaled and injectable phage-based products in a liquid or dry form.
+In March 2021, we moved into a new 6,500 square foot manufacturing facility in our headquarters, in Ness Ziona, Israel.
+Our facility is designed with the capacity to produce clinical quantities of our product candidates required for future early-stage clinical development.
+Our facility consists of two suites for drug substance phage production/development as well as formulation and final drug product production rooms to support topical, oral, inhaled and injectable phage-based products in a liquid, cream, semi-solid or dry form.